 Pick up refreshments at Prado Perk and enjoy them in the House of Hospitality's courtyard.
 Look around to discover the intricacies of Spanish-Renaissance, or Plateresque, style of the building.
 See how the light plays with the surrounding arches.

-Across the Plaza de Panama, you'll find the House of Charm, home to the Mingei International Museum, (currently undergoing renovation), and the San Diego Art Institute.
+Across the Plaza de Panama, you'll find the House of Charm, home to the Mingei International Museum, (currently undergoing renovation), and the Institute of Contemporary Art, San Diego (Formerly San Diego Art Institute).
 The facade facing the Plaza is in the Spanish-Colonial style and is based on the Sanctuary of Guadalupe in Guadalajara, Mexico.
 Does it remind you of any other buildings you know?

 More Spanish-style design can be found at the Alcazar Garden.
 This Balboa Park garden is based on the Moorish-style grounds of the Alcazar Castle in Seville, Spain.